Red Sox vs. Twins Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 24 doubles, two triples, five home runs, 28 walks and 27 RBI (81 total hits).
-He has stolen three bases.
+- Verdugo has 24 doubles, three triples, five home runs, 28 walks and 31 RBI (83 total hits).
+He's also swiped three bases.

-- Verdugo will look for his 10th straight game with a hit in this contest.
-During his last 10 outings he is batting .366 with five doubles, five walks and three RBI.
+- Verdugo will look for his 11th straight game with a hit in this contest.
+During his last 10 outings he is hitting .395 with five doubles, a triple, three walks and seven RBI.

 Verdugo Recent Games